arenekosreal/luci-app-nginx/README.md

 Highlights:

 - Compatible with OpenWRT master and latest LuCI
-- No Lua code, completely write in LuCI's JavaScript API
+- No Lua code, completely written in LuCI's JavaScript API

 Useage: